JuliaLang/julia/doc/manual/performance-tips.rst

     julia> @time testn(f)
-    elapsed time: 1.168110985 seconds (480138732 bytes allocated, 26.17% gc time) julia> @time test_inlined()
+    elapsed time: 1.168110985 seconds (480138732 bytes allocated, 26.17% gc time) julia> @time testn()
     elapsed time: 0.429674432 seconds (96 bytes allocated)

-To check whether a function is inlined, use :ref`:man-code-warntype:`
+The second reason is that functions (even when they are not passed as arguments) may not be inlined.
+To check whether a function is inlined, use :ref`:man-code-warntype:` In these cases, you can use the `FastAnonymous <https://github.com/timholy/FastAnonymous.jl>`_package.

-In some cases (like in the example above)  you may be able to inline the function manually.

-For instance, use a list comprehension rather than the function map:
+For the same reason, list comprehensions are faster than the function map:

     julia> @time map(x -> x^2, 1:10^7);
     elapsed time: 0.776970203 seconds (399992848 bytes allocated, 39.38% gc time)